- What is needed

 Parking by the hour is available at the Parking Garage (overnight parking is allowed) or the Paid Visitor's Lot (snow lot; see below for details).
 These areas are recommended if you are uncertain how long you will be parked.

-Metered parking is available at pay-by-space locations in the Administration Circle and Lot A, the Library Tower, Lot M5, Lot Q2 and Lot J at the Innovative Technologies Complex.
-When you park, make note of your space number and proceed to the pay station for your location.
+Metered parking is available at pay-and-display locations in the Administration Circle and Lot A, the Library Tower, Lot M5, Lot Q2 and Lot J at the Innovative Technologies Complex.
+After you park, proceed to the central pay station for your location.
 Payment must be made in advance and the pay stations will accept coins, bills and credit or debit cards.
 Exact change is required.
 After payment is made, the printed receipt must be placed on your dash in front of the driver's seat with the printed information facing up and readable from outside the vehicle.
 If the receipt is not present or readable, you will receive a citation.

 Short-term parking (maximum 1 ½ hours) is available at traditional coin-operated meters in the following locations: Lot C near the Anderson Center Box Office and near Science 4, Lot E near the East Gym and track, Lot F near the Events Center, Lot F2 near the McGuire Building, Lot G behind the West Gym, Lot H near the tennis courts, Lot M0 near the Nature Preserve, Lot R for the TRIO office, Lot Z and at the Campus Pre-School.